-- a) In preparing the financial proposal, consultants are expected to take into account the requirements and conditions outlined in the RFP documents.
-Financial proposal should cover all cost to conduct the survey, to include - An itemized line by line budget proposal for consultancy fees/cost; - Administrative costs such as travel, accommodation, meals and stationary etc; and - Itemized field data collection expenses. - b) The financial should clearly indicate, as a separate amount, any applicable taxes (withholding tax), duties, fees, levies, and other charges imposed under the applicant law, on the consultants, the sub consultants, and their personnel; and - c) The formular for determining the financial scores is the following Sf = 30 x Fm/F, in which Sf is the financial score, Fm is the lowest price and F the price of the proposal under consideration
+- a) In preparing the financial proposal, consultants are expected to consider the requirements and conditions outlined in the RFP documents.
+Financial proposal should cover all cost to conduct the survey, to include - An itemized line by line budget proposal for consultancy fees/cost. - Administrative costs such as travel, accommodation, meals, and stationervetc.; and - Itemized field data collection expenses. - b) The financial should clearly indicate, as a separate amount, any applicable taxes (withholding tax), duties, fees, levies, and other charges imposed under the applicant law, on the consultants, the sub consultants, and their personnel; and - c) The formular for determining the financial scores is the following Sf

+= $30 \times \text{Fm/F}$, in which Sf is the financial score, Fm is the lowest price and F the price of the proposal under consideration